YorkDevelopers/venimus/docs/APIs_for_SystemAdministrators.md

 * The group must exist  (NEEDS TEST)

 * The user must be a member of the sysadmin administrators role.
 (NEEDS TEST)

+* If the Slug or Name changes then the events must also be updated (NEEDS TEST)

 ---